 - via telephone request at (800) 908-9946, or

-- via paper request (go to the IRS website, print out IRS Form 4506T-EZ, and mail it to the IRS).
+- via paper request (go to the IRS website, print out Form 4506T-EZ, and mail it to the IRS).

 Our office strongly recommends that you either call or submit your request online.
 The paper option is by far the slowest choice and does not provide an automatic confirmation that your request was processed.
 You can find detailed instructions by logging into your FAOnline account and reviewing the “Requesting an IRS Transcript” document under the Standard Forms tab.